ethost22/Structural-Risk/README.md

 Figure 3: 6 subplots for clamp parameters = [0.5, 0.6, 0.7, 0.8, 0.9, 1.0]

-In the case where clamp = 1.0 (i.e., no conservative adjustment) EV quickly takes the lead over EGR.
-But just as quickly as resources are won, they are lost again.
+In the case where clamp = 1.0 (i.e., no conservative adjustment) EV quickly takes the lead over EGR; EGR dampens both negative shocks and short term gains.
+But just as quickly as resources are won by EV, they are lost again.
 EV is thus shown to be a remarkably volatile strategy.
 Short term success of the strategy is no predictor of stability, and so strategies of this kind are unsuitable for long run, future-facing policy.

 Works Cited: